bearzeze/SectionCalculator/README.md

 ## Fully functional app for solving basic elements of structure problems

 Application which calculate dimensions of desired sections amongst many standard structural elements based on combinations of basic structural loads and material choice.
-Application also gives possibilty of calculating best possible solution for specific cases.
+Application also gives possibilty of calculating best possible solution preforming optimization.
 Application have these major specifications:

 * Functional register and login validation
 * User data (changing password, adding more credits etc)
-* Calculating standard dimension for the desired cross-section, loading type combination, material property and safety factor
+* Calculating required dimension for the desired cross-section and choosing standard one, based on loading type combination, material property and safety factor
-* Giving best possible solution - cross-section with smallest possible area - which means cheapest structural element for the same specific loading values and material
+* Giving best possible solution - cross-section with smallest possible area - which means cheapest structural element for the given loading values and material
 * Tracking user available credit needed for calculation and optimization

 ## **How To Use App**
-Instructions on how to use application is fully shown in the video from the [LINK](https://pages.github.com/).
+Instructions on how to use application is fully shown in the video available on the [LINK](https://pages.github.com/).

 ## **Technical Specifications**
 Design of the web application was heavly based on the Bootstrap template created by [Arsha](https://bootstrapmade.com/arsha-free-bootstrap-html-template-corporate/).
 There are certain changes in the design using Bootstrap 5 and CSS, and some additional JavaScript features implemented by author which will be mentioned.
-Regarding to the HTML, all pages are created by author except homepage.
+Regarding to the HTML, all pages are created by author except homepage, which was modified for the application purpose.

-Backend development was the main focus of this project, which is made in Python 3, in the Flask framework.
-This application posses three major parts done in Flask:
+Backend development was the main focus of this project, which was done in Python 3.
+This application posses three major parts done in Flask framework:
 1. User authentication
 2. Calculation and optimization engine
 3. Backend caching

 ### **User Authentication**
-In order to calculations to be preformed, user have to be registred and logined.
+In order for calculations to be preformed, user have to be registred and logged in.
-**Register** have next specifications:
+**Register** validation have next specifications:
-- Form requires unique username (database will be searched with filled username)
+- Form requires unique username (database will be queried with filled username)
 - Username needs to have at least 4 characters
 - Password needs to have at least 8 characters with at least one digit
-- Password is hashed and salted before stored in databse
+- Password is hashed and salted before storing in database
 - Every new user gets 10 credits for free

 After successful registration **login** can be preformed which have next specifications:
 - Checking whether user exists in the database if not, program redirects to the /register route
-- Checking the password if user exists but password was not correct it redirect to the login form but with filled username
+- Checking the password if user exists but password was not correct it redirect to the same login form, but with filled username
-- If user successfully logined, in cache user's id, username and credits data from the database is being saved
+- If user successfully logged in, user's id, username and credits data from the database is being saved into cache

 User can preform certain tasks regarding to his profile:
 - Changing password